-Come Up To My Room (CUTMR).
-This year’s event, the thirteenth edition, once again showcases the work of new and established artists, designers and collectives from Canada and the US.
-CUTMR encourages spatial exploration that engages our senses, our memories and our perceptions of reality.
-Framed within the backdrop of the historic Gladstone Hotel, CUTMR invites participants to inhabit three floors with site-specific, immersive installations that stimulate the imagination and encourage discussion and dialogue between contributors and visitors alike.
+Come Up To My Room (#CUTMR) is an alternative design exhibition that provides a platform for experimentation outside the norms of art and design, at the edges between intention and interpretation.
+Freed from the constraints of traditional practice, CUTMR encourages spatial exploration that engages our senses, our memories and our perceptions of reality.
+The exhibition challenges participants to push their everyday practice by offering a blank canvas upon which to explore new themes and ways of working.
+Framed within the backdrop of the historic 12-year-old Gladstone Hotel, CUTMR invites artists and designers to create site-specific, immersive installations that stimulate the imagination and encourage discussion and dialogue between contributors and visitors alike.

 The 16th instalment of CUTMR will take place between January 17 and January 20, 2019, in conjunction with Toronto Design Offsite Festival (TO DO) Interior Design Show (IDS).
 We invite you to submit proposals as individuals or as collectives, and multidisciplinary teams are encouraged.
 This call is open to Canadian and international participants.

 HOW TO SUBMIT

 Please submit electronically no later than Sunday June 17, 2018.
 Submissions must include:

 NOTE: Unlike the room installations, participants submitting for a public space project MUST include details of specific works to be exhibited in the show.
 All participants are required to showcase new work and are asked to produce work specifically for CUTMR 2019.
 Please include as much detail as possible on your proposal for the space, as well as images of your previous work.
 Drawings, descriptions, etc., of your proposed project are essential.

 $600 + HST for room installations

 $250 + HST for public space projects